Howards End: Plot summary

-The Schlegels, a family of intellectual and idealistic sisters, once befriended the Wilcoxes, a wealthy and conventional family, during their time in Germany.
-Helen Schlegel visits the Wilcoxes' country house, Howards End, where she becomes engaged to Paul Wilcox but soon regrets the hasty decision and they break off the engagement.
-At a concert, Helen takes Leonard Bast's umbrella by mistake and heads home.
-After awkwardly retrieving it, Leonard, an impoverished clerk, leaves with her sister Margaret's card.
+The Schlegels, an intellectual and idealistic family, once befriended the Wilcoxes, a wealthy and conventional family, in Germany.
+While visiting the Wilcoxes' country house, Howards End, Helen Schlegel becomes engaged to Paul Wilcox, the second eldest son of the family.
+The pair soon regret their hasty decision and break off the engagement.

-Later, the Wilcoxes move to London and become neighbours with the Schlegels.
-Margaret befriends Ruth Wilcox, the matriarch of the family, who feels a deep connection to Howards End.
-Ruth, on her deathbed, writes a note leaving the house to Margaret, but her widowed husband Henry and his children conceal the inheritance and burn the note.
+Months later, the Wilcoxes move to London, renting a house near the Schlegels'.
+Helen's sister Margaret befriends Ruth Wilcox, the matriarch of the family, who feels a deep connection to Howards End.
+Around Christmastime, Margaret explains that her family will have to leave their childhood home of Wickham Place as the lease will shortly expire.
+After complications following a surgery, Ruth writes a note leaving Howards End to Margaret and dies soon after.
+Her widowed husband Henry and his children discover the note and soon dismiss the notion of undue influence on Margaret's part, but decide to burn the note on the basis that the Schlegels already have a suitable home in Wickham Place.

-Leonard Bast lives with a woman named Jacky.
-When Jacky shows up at the Schlegels' house looking for her "husband" one night, Helen is mystified.
-Leonard later explains the situation: he had been out walking under the stars that night and Jacky found Margaret's card.
-Henry Wilcox and his daughter Evie visit the Schlegels, and Henry recommends that Leonard resign from his job due to the anticipated collapse of his employer’s company.
-Time passes as Margaret and Henry's friendship turns into a romance.
-They become engaged despite opposition from Henry's children, who remember and fear their mother’s dying wish to give Howards End to Margaret.
+Helen mistakenly steals the umbrella of an aspirational clerk, Leonard Bast; after retrieving it, Margaret offers him her card.
+Leonard develops a friendship with the Schlegels despite his living with a former prostitute, Jacky.
+Margaret and Helen debate how best they can improve Leonard's situation, and following a warning from Henry advise him to resign from his job at an insurance company due to its anticipated collapse.
+Margaret asks Henry for assistance in finding a new home following the expiration of the lease at Wickham Place, alerting him to the reason for Ruth's deathbed note.
+He proposes to Margaret, who accepts, but his children are opposed to the match, fearing that Margaret wishes to take Howards End for herself.

-Helen appears at the wedding of Evie Wilcox with Leonard and Jacky, who are now married and in dire financial straits because of Henry's thoughtless advice.
-He recognizes Jacky as his former mistress and accuses the Schlegels and Basts of plotting against him.
-Although disturbed by the revelation, Margaret forgives Henry and wishes to salvage their relationship.

-Helen strongly disapproves of Henry's mistreatment of the Basts and spends the night with Leonard discussing their plight.
-Helen later confides in her brother Tibby and decides to send financial help to the Basts, but Leonard returns the first cheque and declines further assistance.
+Helen arrives at the wedding of Henry's daughter Evie with Leonard and Jacky, who are now married and in dire financial straits owing to Henry's advice.
+Henry recognises Jacky as his former mistress and accuses the Schlegels and Basts of plotting against him.
+Although disturbed by the revelation, Margaret forgives Henry and does not break off the engagement.
+Helen argues with Margaret over Henry's mistreatment of both Leonard and Jacky and spends the night with Leonard discussing their plight.
+Helen later decides to leave the country after sending money to the Basts through her brother Tibby, but Leonard returns the first cheque and refuses further assistance.